gbdev/pandocs/content/Video_Display.md

 ` Bit 5-9   Green Intensity (00-1F)`\
 ` Bit 10-14 Blue Intensity  (00-1F)`

-Much like VRAM, Data in Palette Memory cannot be read/written during the time when the LCD Controller is reading from it.
+Much like VRAM, data in Palette Memory cannot be read/written during the time when the LCD Controller is reading from it.
 (That is when the STAT register indicates Mode 3).
-Note: Initially all background colors are initialized as white.
+Note: All background colors are initialized as white by the boot ROM, but it\'s a good idea to initialize at least one color yourself (for example if you include a soft-reset mechanic).

 ### FF6A - OCPS/OBPI - CGB Mode Only - Sprite Palette Index, FF6B - OCPD/OBPD - CGB Mode Only - Sprite Palette Data